nette/union/php-generator/readme.md

 	public bool $bracesOnNextLine = true;
 	// place one parameter in one line, even if it has an attribute or is promoted public bool $singleParameterOnOneLine = false;
+	// omits namespaces that do not contain any class or function public bool $omitEmptyNamespaces = true;
 	// separator between the right parenthesis and return type of functions and methods public string $returnTypeColon = ': ';
 }